In a free society the state does not administer the affairs of men. It administers justice among men who conduct their own affairs.

 Sit back and enjoy it...

-How a government thinks or feels about society - the citizens and their needs, will determine how it acts and fulfills its goals: this then becomes the ruling Ideology.
+How a government thinks or feels about society: the citizens and their needs, will determine how it acts and fulfills its goals: this is their Ideology.

 Traditionally we look at four different types of ideology: